tinglesoftware/dependabot-azure-devops/README.md

 Security-only updates ia a mechanism to only create pull requests for dependencies with vulnerabilities by updating them to the earliest available non-vulnerable version.
 Security updates are supported in the same way as the GitHub-hosted version.
 In addition, you can provide extra advisories, such as those for an internal dependency, in a JSON file via the `securityAdvisoriesFile` input e.g. `securityAdvisoriesFile: '$(Pipeline.Workspace)/advisories.json'`.
 A file example is available [here](./advisories-example.json).

 A GitHub access token with `public_repo` access is required to perform the GitHub GraphQL for `securityVulnerabilities`.

-## Kubernetes CronJob

-A Kubernetes CronJobs is a useful resource for running tasks (a.k.a Jobs) on a recurring schedule.
-For more information on them read the [documentation](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
-Using the updater docker image, we can create a CronJob and have it run periodically.
-The [environment variables](./docs/updater.md#environment-variables) are supplied in the job template but can be stored in a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) for ease of reuse.

-Use the [template provided](./cronjob-template.yaml) and replace the parameters in curly braces (e.g. replace `{{azure_organization}}` with the actual value for your organization), then deploy it.
-Be sure to replace the `{{k8s_schedule}}` variable with the desired schedule as per the [Cron format](https://en.wikipedia.org/wiki/Cron).

 ### Notes